 - Batching tip: I like to toast my baguette either in the toaster oven or a regular oven.
 If making a lot of this (and you totally should for a party!), do it in the oven on a large baking sheet.

 - Not a fan of Greek yogurt?
-Sour cream would work in this recipe, too!
+Sour cream would work here, too!

 Dishes to Serve with Cucumber Bruschetta